hitzhangjie/golang-debugger/doc/dwarf/4-other-macro-info.md

 Dwarf includes the description of the macros defined in the progam.
 This is quite rudimentary information, but can be used by a debugger to display the values for a macro or possibly translate the macro into the corresponding source language.

+Macro information will be needed in programming language that supports macros like c, c++.
+While go doesn’t support macro, so we just skip this part.